 Paralegal & Office Manager

 Carmela Saragosa has over thirty years of experience with family-based immigration petitions.
 She first joined Kingston, Martinez & Hogan LLP in 1987.
 Prior to rejoining Kingston, Martinez & Hogan LLP in 1995, Carmela was a legal secretary for DeWitt Ross & Stevens (formerly Ross & Stevens) in Wisconsin.
-Carmela is a native Spanish speaker.
+Carmela is a native Spanish speaker and first generation Mexican-American.
 She is a long-time resident of Carpinteria and is active in local community and church activities.

 Primary Areas: Marriage and Family-Based Immigrant Visa Petitions (I-130), Consular Processing, Adjustment of Status, Fiancé Visa Petition (K-1); Applications to Remove Conditional Status, Applications to Replace Permanent Resident Cards

-Rachel Yoder received her Bachelor’s degree in English Literature from the University of California, Los Angeles and her Paralegal Certificate from Tacoma Community College.
-While earning her certificate, Rachel completed an internship at the Northwest Immigrant Rights Project in Tacoma.
+Rachel Yoder received her Bachelor’s degree in English Literature from the University of California, Santa Barbara and her Paralegal Certificate from Tacoma Community College.
 She joined Kingston, Martinez & Hogan in 2009 as a paralegal.
-She has over 10 years of experience with specialty occupation visas and permanent labor certifications.
-Rachel resides in Santa Barbara, with her husband, Josiah, and young son, Leo.
+Prior to joining the firm, Rachel completed an internship at the Northwest Immigrant Rights Project in Tacoma.
+She has over 12 years of experience with specialty occupation visas and permanent labor certifications.
+Rachel resides in Santa Barbara, with her husband, Josiah, and son, Leo.

 Primary Areas: Permanent Labor Certifications (PERM), Specialty Occupation Visas (H-1B/E-3/H-1B1), NAFTA Visas (TN)

-Gisela is a native Spanish speaker who joined Kingston, Martinez & Hogan, LLP as a Legal Assistant.
+Gisela joined Kingston, Martinez & Hogan, LLP as a Legal Assistant in 2019.
+She is a first-generation Mexican-American, whose first language is Spanish.
+Born in Mexico, Gisela immigrated to the U.S. as a child.
+Having experienced the difficulties of moving to a new country and adapting to a new language and culture, she is passionate about helping other immigrant families overcome these hurdles.
 Gisela’s background in human resources and passion for helping others makes her an asset for the preparation of waiver petitions.
-She has prior experience as a LiveScan operator conducting background checks for immigration purposes.
 Gisela is a long-time resident of Carpinteria and enjoys reading and bicycling with her son.

 Practice Areas: Provisional Unlawful Presence Waivers (I-601A), Waivers of Grounds of Inadmissibility (I-601), Waivers for Permission to Reapply for Admission (I-212)